Lan Larison: Professional career

 On May 9, 2025, Larison signed with the New England Patriots as an undrafted free agent after going unselected in the 2025 NFL draft.
 He was placed on injured reserve on August 10, after suffering a foot injury in the preseason.

+On August 30, 2026, Larison was released by the Patriots as part of final roster cuts and signed to the practice squad the next day.